OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 ## Pivot table layouts

 Pivot tables have three layout styles: Compact, Outline, and Tabular.
 We’ve seen the compact style in the previous examples.
-Here are the outline and tabular styles.
+The following examples use the outline and tabular styles, respectively.
 The code sample shows how to cycle between the different layouts.

 ### Outline layout
 ![A pivot table using the outline layout.](../images/excel-pivots-outline-layout.png)